Palaeospondylus

-Palaeospondylus is a fish-like fossil vertebrate.
-Its fossils are described from the Achanarras slate quarry in Caithness, Scotland.
+Palaeospondylus ("early vertebra") is a prehistoric fish, a fossil vertebrate.
+Its fossils were originally described from the Achanarras slate quarry in Caithness, Scotland, and a second species has been discovered in Australia.

-The fossil as preserved is carbonized, and indicates an eel-shaped animal up to 6 cm in length.
+The Scottish fossil as preserved is carbonised, and indicates an eel-shaped animal up to 6 cm in length.
 The skull, which must have consisted of hardened cartilage, exhibits pairs of nasal and auditory capsules, with a gill apparatus below its hinder part, and ambiguous indications of ordinary jaws.

 The phylogeny of this fossil has puzzled scientists since its discovery in 1890, and many taxonomies have been suggested.
 In 2004, researchers proposed that Palaeospondylus was a larval lungfish.
-Previously, it had been classified as a larval tetrapod, unarmored placoderm, an agnathan, an early stem hagfish, and a chimera.
+Previously, it had been classified as a larval tetrapod, unarmored placoderm, an agnathan, an early stem hagfish, and a Chimaera.
 A 2017 study suggested that it was a stem chondrichthyan.

-In 2022, researchers report, based on studies using synchrotron radiation X-ray micro-computed tomography, that the neurocranium of Palaeospondylus was similar to those of the stem-tetrapods Eusthenopteron and Panderichthys, and concluded that Palaeospondylus was between those two phylogenetically.
+In 2022, researchers reported, based on studies using synchrotron radiation X-ray micro-computed tomography, that the neurocranium of Palaeospondylus was similar to those of the stem-tetrapods Eusthenopteron and Panderichthys, and concluded that Palaeospondylus was between those two phylogenetically.
+Brownstein (2023) criticized this study, suggesting it would be basal gnathostomes instead.
+Hirasawa and Kuratani, who are authors in 2022 study, replied to that and reviewed phylogeny again, resulted it would be closer to Acanthostega instead.
+The 2024 study, using braincase data, ruled out the tetrapod hypothesis.